PLANS & PRICING

 An internet connection is required for the initial login and license validation when you first start the application.
 After the initial successful login, the application can be run offline.
 An intermittent connection is needed for the software to periodically re-validate your license status.
 You do not need to be online to use the core features of the application.

-Billing & Subscription
+Billing & Licensing

 What is a Perpetual License?